 8. Understand the Paperwork

 Once you agree on a price, it’s time to handle the legal side.
-In Texas, the following paperwork is essential:
+The following paperwork is essential:

-You’ll need to take this paperwork to your local Fort Worth county tax office to register the car in your name.
+You’ll need to take this paperwork to your local county tax office to register the car in your name.
 Don’t forget to pay sales tax and any applicable fees.

 9. Secure Car Insurance

-Compare rates from national providers as well as Fort Worth-based insurance agents.
+Compare rates from national providers as well as insurance agents.
 Some insurers offer discounts for:

 10. Avoid Common Pitfalls